 Insurance obligations and options in the event of an accident

 You can include one or more of the following benefits in supplementary accident insurance:

 After an accident, your employees will benefit from medical treatment, food and accommodation in a hospital's semi-private (2-bed) or private (single-bed) ward.
 They also have a free choice of physician while in the hospital.

 Your supplementary accident insurance can also include a daily hospital allowance payable to the insured person to the agreed amount while they are in hospital.
 They can also receive this benefit during convalescent therapy prescribed by a physician or while being cared for at home by a third party who takes care of the household.
 This enables them to cover any costs they may incur.

 If an employee is certified by a physician to be temporarily incapable of work, Helsana will pay a daily allowance of up to 100% of the employee's real salary, starting from the day of the accident, rather than from the third day after it.
 This will be of particular interest to employees whose salary exceeds the maximum under the UVG of CHF 148,200.
 Only supplementary insurance will enable these people to have a daily allowance sufficient to maintain their accustomed standard of living.

 You can insure up to 600% of your employees' real wages.
 The insured capital will be paid out to them or to their surviving relatives in the event of their disability or death.
-Capital insurance helps employees or their families in difficult situations and enables them to go through life without worries – or financial ones, at any rate.

 In the event of disability or death, employees or their surviving relatives receive pensions from compulsory accident insurance, but only up to the maximum salary under the UVG.
 Supplementary accident insurance calculates these pensions on the basis of their real wages.
 This helps employees who earn more than the UVG maximum to maintain their standard of living.